All Facts About Chinese Opera Style You Should Know

 The Chinese Opera is considered an ancient art form with a charm that’s endured all these years.
 Even today, foreigners visiting China, don’t fail to attend a performance, especially opera lovers.

-what is chinese opera?
+what is Chinese opera?

 Known as Xiqu in Chinese, this form of art is considered one of the world’s three oldest dramatic art forms.
 The roots of this form of musical theatre can be traced back to the earlier periods of Chinese history.
 An opera school by the poetic name Liyuan which translates to Pear Garden was opened during the Tang dynasty by emperor Taizong.
 Performers who attended the school were referred to as the disciples of the Pear Garden.
 By the Yuan dynasty, Xiqu had become a traditional art form for court officials and emperors and in the Qing dynasty, it became fashionable even to the ordinary people.